mediachain/deploy/README.md

-# miniprovistor
+# miniprovistor-web
-1-click deployment of a Digital Ocean droplet
+1-click deployment of a Digital Ocean droplet with OpenBazaar-Server installed and ready to go.